-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2006, 2005 AND 2004
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2006, 2005 AND 2004 (Amounts in thousands, except share and per share data)

 Accounts receivables are unsecured and are derived from revenue earned from customers in the travel, banking, financial services, insurance, and healthcare industries based primarily in the United States and the United Kingdom.
 The Company monitors the credit worthiness of its customers to whom it grants credit terms in the normal course of its business.
 Management believes there is no significant risk of loss in the event of non-performance of the counter parties to these financial instruments, other than the amounts already provided for in the Consolidated Financial Statements.